Here’s a little food for thought from a mindset coach for smart, ambitious women who sabotage their own success but aren’t sure why or how to stop it.

 Our call this week turned up something really powerful, and something that I think will likely resonate with many of you.

 My client is a super smart woman who has achieved a lot already in her career and life.
 But it hasn’t come without a lot of difficulty, particularly a lot of mental anguish.
 The spinning of her mental wheels was what brought her to me in the first place.

-It turns out, she’s been making things unnecessarily difficult as a way to deal with her own limiting beliefs about what is and isn’t allowed (and I’m using big air quotes around the word allowed).
+It turns out, she’s been making things unnecessarily difficult as a way to deal with her own limiting beliefs about what is and isn’t “allowed.”

 Here’s the thing about smart women: We get messages from our earliest days that it’s not acceptable for us to be smart (pretty, sweet, caring? sure. really smart? ambitious? not so much).
-Just think of some of the insults we see hurled at smart, ambitious women (you don’t have to look further than the last year of politics with Elizabeth Warren and Kamala Harris.
+Just think of some of the insults we see hurled at smart, ambitious women (you don’t have to look further than recent politics with Elizabeth Warren and Kamala Harris.
 Heck, the very word “ambitious” has been used a a slur against women.

 And all of this leads to women diminishing ourselves and our accomplishments at every turn.